Discretization, Uniform-in-Time Estimations and Approximation of Invariant Measures for Nonlinear Stochastic Differential Equations with Non-Uniform Dissipativity: TEM scheme and numerical ergodicity

-Borrowing the idea from \cite{IMA}, we begin with the construction of explicit scheme for SDE (\ref{E}).
-Under the local Lipschitz continuity (\ref{LL}), we choose a strictly increasing continuous function $\phi:\R_+\rightarrow \R_+$ such that $\phi(u)\rightarrow \infty$ as $u\rightarrow\infty$ and
+Motivated by \cite{IMA}, we begin with the construction of an explicit scheme for the SDE \eqref{E}.
+Under the local Lipschitz condition \eqref{LL}, we choose a strictly increasing continuous function \(\phi:\R_+\to\R_+\) such that \(\phi(u)\to\infty\) as \(u\to\infty\) and